boginw/P5/report/3 Iteration 2/Overview of other designs.md

 ##### Resize and Reduce (to black/white)

-Since a picture containing a speed encoded sign might have been captured with various distances between the camera and the sign, the amount of pixels in the picture occupied by the sign may vary as well.
+Since a picture containing a speed encoded sign might have been captured with various distances between the camera and the sign, the number of pixels in the picture occupied by the sign may vary as well.
 The bounding box containing the sign is therefore cropped out of the original picture, stretched or squashed to a predetermined size, as well as converted into a binary black/ white color spectrum.

 ##### Normalizing